-As of March 26, 2020, Metrolink implemented a service adjustment to address the dramatic reduction in ridership due to COVID-19 impacts.
+In 2020, Metrolink implemented a service adjustment to address the dramatic reduction in ridership due to COVID-19 impacts.
 The plan is for this to continue until demand increases such that reinstating pre-COVID-19 service levels are justified.
 The approach highlights are below.